chraibi/cellular_automata/README.md

 Implementation of some known cellular automata.
+Use for academic purposes only.
 Work in progress ...

 * models